Lenty/SLiCAP_python/docs/userguide/instruction.rst

 #. zeros

    Calculates the complex solutions of the numerator of the Laplace transform of a transfer function.
 Not available for gain type 'vi'.
-It requires numeric values for the coefficients of the Laplace polynomial.

 .. code-block:: python